-Lakso Anindito joined the Basel Institute on Governance in June 2022 as Technical Lead INTEGRITAS/Basel Institute, where he leads the Indonesia-based technical engagement of the Basel Institute as part of the USAID INTEGRITAS programme in Indonesia.
-This includes the programme streams related to state-owned enterprises (SOEs), private-sector compliance, government inspectorates, and High Level Reporting Mechanisms.
-In this work, he works closely with the Basel Institute's Green Corruption, Compliance and Collective Action teams.
+Lakso Anindito joined the Basel Institute on Governance in June 2022 and is currently Team Leader, Indonesia.
+He leads the Indonesia-based technical engagement of the Basel Institute as part of the USAID INTEGRITAS programme.
+This includes the programme streams related to state-owned enterprises (SOEs), private-sector compliance, government inspectorates and High Level Reporting Mechanisms.
+In this work, he works closely with the Basel Institute's Green Corruption and Private Sector teams.

 Prior to joining the Basel Institute, Lakso was an investigator and a legal specialist for 11 years at the Corruption Eradication Commission (KPK) and the Presidential office (UKP4 and REDD+ Agency).
 At the KPK, he handled programmes with a focus on corporate criminal liability and risk reduction in natural resource management.
 He also investigated high-profile cases in Indonesia, including the first case of corporate criminal liability for money laundering at KPK and cases involving high-level officials.
 He was a trainer at the Anti-Corruption Learning Center (ACLC) KPK, where he trained participants from the internal audit offices of SOEs and investigators from various government ministries.